ealmonte32/ealmonte32.github.io/temp-openssl-guide-hw2.md

 You can name the file whatever you want, but make sure the extension is either `.crt` or `.pem`.

-Once you run that command, you might need to force an exit of the connection since you already the information redirected ">" to the file "exported-cert-data.crt".
+Once you run that command, you might need to force an exit of the connection since you already have the information redirected ">" to the file "exported-cert-data.crt".

-Notice that on my screenshot below there is a "^C" that means I pressed `Control+C` to cancel out / exit out of the openssl s_client connection to www.amazon.com for the purpose of getting the certificate info I needed.
+Notice that on my screenshot below there is a "^C" towards the bottom of console output, that means I pressed `Control+C` to cancel out / exit out of the openssl s_client connection to www.amazon.com for the purpose of getting the certificate info I needed.

 ![image](https://github.com/ealmonte32/ealmonte32.github.io/assets/24350198/f1f01e9d-1e91-471b-8310-ad29125b093f)